tiequan12345/tiequan-pnl-webapp/PRD.md

 	•	On /holdings, asset C should show:
 	•	Quantity present.
 	•	Cost basis present.
-	•	Current price/market value marked as “Unpriced” or blank with warning.
+	•	Current price/market value marked as "Unpriced" or blank with warning.
 	13. On Dashboard later, ensure unpriced assets are not silently counted.

 Phase 3 is complete when holdings math is correct for simple test cases and prices refresh works end‑to‑end.